 Karlos Dansby Contract Information:

-Signed a four-year deal with the Browns worth $24 million in March of 2014.
+Signed a one-year, $2 million contract with the Cardinals in March of 2017.

 To instantly reveal our fantasy analysis of every player – including Karlos Dansby – simply subscribe now.